Entropy accumulation

-The main result we derive in this work is slightly more general than~\eqref{eq_entropyaccumulation}, allowing one to take into account global information about the statistics of $A_1^n$ and $B_1^n$.
+The main result we derive in this work is actually a bit more general than~\eqref{eq_entropyaccumulation}, allowing one to take into account global information about the statistics of $A_1^n$ and $B_1^n$.
 This is relevant for applications.
-In quantum key distribution, for instance, the process $\cM_i$ corresponds to generating the $i$th bit of the raw key.
-However, the properties of the individual maps~$\cM_i$ are insufficient to bound the entropy (which characterises an adversary's uncertainty) of the generated bits, and one must as well take into account global statistical properties.
+In quantum key distribution, for instance, $\cM_i$ models the generation of the $i$th bit of the raw key.
+However, in this cryptographic scenario, $\cM_i$ can depend on the attack strategy of an adversary, and is thus partially unknown.
+Hence, in order to bound the entropy (which characterises an adversary's uncertainty) of the raw key bits, one must as well take into account global statistical properties.
 These are inferred by tests carried out by the quantum key distribution protocol on a small sample of the generated bits.
 To incorporate such statistical information in the analysis, we consider for each~$i$ an additional classical value $X_i$ derived from $A_i$ and $B_i$, as depicted by Figure~\ref{fig:rho-structure-X}.
 Specifically, $X_i$ shall tell us whether position $i$ was included in the statistical test, and if so, the outcome of the test performed at step $i$.
 For this extended scenario, \eqref{eq_entropyaccumulation} still holds, but now the infimum and supremum are taken over a restricted set, containing only those states~$\omega$ for which the resulting probability distribution on $X_i$ corresponds to the observed statistics.